ocean-tracking-network/node-manager-training/_episodes/11_movers_notebooks.md

 Cell two requires input from you.
 This information will be used to get the raw events CSV and to be able to create a new raw table in the database.

 1. `filepath = r'C:/Users/path/to/events.csv'`
-    * paste a filepath to the relevant CSV file.
+    * Paste a filepath to the relevant CSV file.
 The filepath will be added between the provided quotation marks.
 1. `table_name = 'c_events_YYYY_mm'`
 	* Within the quotes, please add your custom table suffix.
 We recommend using `year_month` or similar, to indicate the most-recently downloaded instrument.
 1. `schema = 'collectioncode'`
-	  * please edit to include the relevant project code, in lowercase, between the quotes.
+	* Please edit to include the relevant project code, in lowercase, between the quotes.

 There are also some optional inputs:
 - `file_encoding`: The file_encoding: ISO-8859-1 in the event export.
 The  default encoding used in VUE's event export